carbon-design-system/carbon/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "Bug Report 🐛"
+name: 'Bug Report 🐛'
 about: Something isn't working as expected?
 Here is the right place to report.
 title: ''
-labels: "type: bug 🐛, squad: system"
+labels: 'type: bug 🐛'
 assignees: ''
 ---